 If, however, the UK leaves the EU without a deal, there are some areas where changes will apply and you may need to take action now to prepare for the impact of a possible ‘no-deal’ Brexit on your holiday to an EU or EEA country.

-The European Commission has proposed that in a no-deal scenario UK passport holders will still be able to travel to the EU without a visa for short stays, providing the same is offered to European citizens visiting the UK.
-However if your plan to stay within the Schengen area (which covers most of the EU excluding Croatia, Cyprus, Bulgaria and Romania and also includes Norway and Iceland) for more than 90-days or will have spent more than 90 days in any 180-day period in the Schengen area then you will need to apply for a visa prior to travel.
+The European Commission has proposed that in a no-deal scenario British Citizens will still be able to travel to the EU without a visa for short stays.
+However, if you plan to stay within the Schengen area (which covers most of the EU - excluding Croatia, Cyprus, Bulgaria and Romania – plus Norway, Liechtenstein, Switzerland and Iceland) for more than 90-days, or will have spent more than 90 days in any 180-day period in the Schengen area, you will need to apply for a visa prior to travel.

-If you are planning on travelling to an EU or EEA country this year, please check the validity of your passport straight away.
+If you are planning on travelling to an EU or EEA country after 31 October 2019, please check the validity of your passport straight away.
 If your passport will not have sufficient validity in the event of a ‘no-deal’ Brexit please apply for a new passport as soon as possible.

-If you are planning on driving in the EU, Iceland or Norway on or after 29 March 2019 please check whether the countries you intend to drive in require you to have an International Driving Permit (IDP) here gov.uk/guidance/international-driving-permits-for-uk-drivers-from-28-march-2019.
+If you are planning on driving in the EU, Iceland or Norway on or after the UK's departure from the EU, please check whether the countries you intend to drive in require you to have an International Driving Permit (ID).
 If an IDP is required please apply in plenty of time before you travel.

 We guarantee not to add any surcharge, or change the price of your booking after it is confirmed and payment taken, for any reason directly related to negative exchange rate movements as a result of Brexit.
 This applies to any new holiday booked from 13 August to 30 September 2019, for any travel date.